slotThe/slotThe.github.io/posts/aoc-in-bqn.md

 [^6]: Guess which other language I like to program in!

+[^8]: The "reside in" is crucial.
-[^8]: There are many definitions of affine space, here is a simple one:
-      an *affine space* comprises a set $A$ and a vector space $V$, such that the underlying abelian group of $V$ acts freely and transitively on $A$.
+      There are many definitions of affine space, here is a simple one: an *affine space* comprises a set $A$ and a vector space $V$, such that the underlying abelian group of $V$ acts freely and transitively on $A$.

-      In our specific case, $A$ would be the set of "numeric Unicode codepoints", and $V$ is the field of "numbers".
+      What I actually want to say now is that $A$ the set of Unicode codepoints, and $V$ is the field of "numbers".

-      The latter is where this falls quite flat;
+      This, however, falls quite flat almost immediately.
-      even leaving aside all the "floating points are evil" rhetoric, we can actually only act on a character with an integer.
+      Even leaving aside all the "floating points are evil" rhetoric, we can only reasonably act on a character with an integer.
-      Now, ℤ is just a ring, not a field, and has no hope of being a vector space over any field.
+      Now, ℤ is just a ring, not a field, and indeed has no hope of being a vector space over any field.
       Rather, one should talk about characters forming an affine *module* over ℤ, which would at least be a bit more formal.

+      "Reside in" can now mean that we embed both ℤ and the set of Unicode codepoints into bigger structures, such that the restriction to them yields the action we care about.
+      This could, for example, be the regular action of ℝ on itself, but I personally don't think that this helps much with reasoning about the original action.

       I swear I will stop with the maths at some point.

 [^10]: Or, if you wanted to make it extra confusing,